-Article VI: Personal Liability
+Article VIII: Personal Liability

 - Upon the dissolution of the Corporation, the Board of Directors and/or Officers, after paying or making provisions for the payment of all the liabilities of the Corporation, shall liquidate all remaining assets.
 The remaining Corporation properties and assets shall be distributed for one or more exempt purposes within the meaning of Section 501 (c) (3) of the Internal Revenue Code, or the corresponding section of any future federal tax code.
 Said distribution shall be in keeping within a basic harmony of the purposes of the Corporation.

 - Any such assets not so disposed of shall be disposed of by a Court of Competent Jurisdiction of the county in which the principal office of the Corporation is then located, exclusively for such purposes or to such organization or organizations, as said Court shall determine, which are operated exclusively for such purpose.

 - The Trustees, Directors, Officers, and members of the Corporation shall have no personal liability for the debts of the Corporation.

 Article IX: Capital Stock

 The Corporation shall have no capital stock and shall have no authority to issue shares.